News and Updates

 Physician Payment Sunshine Act

-CMS just announced that physicians can begin registering in the Open Payments system on Monday, July 14.
-This coincides with the 45-day review and dispute period of July 14 - August 27, in which physicians can review and dispute payment data submitted by applicable manufacturers before it becomes publicly available on September 30, 2014.
+Physicians have from now through September 8 to register in CMS' Open Payments system to review and dispute data submitted by applicable manufacturers before it becomes publicly available on September 30, 2014.
 For more information on the two-part registration process, go to http://go.cms.gov/openpayments.

 Open Payments is a national disclosure program that will publish financial relationships between the medical industry and physicians on a publicly accessible web site, which will be available to the public in September.
 Information that will be made public includes payment for such things as consulting, speaking, honoraria, gifts, travel, lodging and research support.